-The aligned content is defined in a generalized way allowing it to be specialized in each invoicing domain.
+The aligned content of the semantic data model is defined in a generalized way allowing it to be specialized in each invoicing domain.
 This allows the receivers to understand the received data in general terms but not necessarily specifically enough to automate its processing.
 The main characteristics of the aligned content are:

-It is defined in general terms but is expected to be given a more specialized definition in different invoicing domain.
+It is defined in general terms but is expected to be given a more specialized definition in different invoicing domains.

 It can be understood in general terms by all domains.